confluentinc/examples/ccloud/docs/resources/best-practices/optimization.rst

 You can adjust how much memory is allocated with the configuration parameter ``buffer.memory``.
 If you don’t have a lot of partitions, you may not need to adjust this at all.
-However, if you have a lot of partitions, you can tune ``buffer.memory``—while also taking into account the message size, linger time, and partition count—to maintain pipelines across more partitions.
+However, if you have a lot of partitions, you can tune ``buffer.memory``–while also taking into account the message size, linger time, and partition count—to maintain pipelines across more partitions.
 This in turn enables better use of the bandwidth across more brokers.